blockchainsllc/in3-docs/docs/api-c.md

 void trie_free(trie_t *val);
 ```

-frees all resources of the trie.
+Frees all resources of the trie.

 arguments:
 ```eval_rst